sagemath/trac_to_gh/Issue 3605.md

 # Issue 3605: ell_finite_field.py: libSingular - "Use of uninitialised value of size 8"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3605

 Original creator: mabshoff